 What are cookies?

-Cookies are small pieces of data, stored in text files, that are stored on your computer or other device when websites are loaded in a browser.
+Cookies are small pieces of data, stored in text files, that are stored on your device when websites are loaded in a browser.
 They are widely used to ‘remember’ you and your preferences, either for a single visit (through a ’session cookie’) or for multiple repeat visits (using a ‘persistent cookie’).
 They ensure a consistent and efficient experience for visitors, and perform essential functions such as allowing users to register and remain logged in.
 Cookies may be set by the site that you are visiting (known as ‘first party cookies’), or by other websites who serve up content on that site (‘third party cookies’).

 |Post or Comment||Persistent||1 Year||If you leave a comment on the website e.g. on a page, article or blog post, then a cookie may be stored to ‘remember’ your email address for the next time you post (should you choose the “remember me” option).|